codahale/kms-pass/README.md

 via monitoring and/or rate limiting.
 Even if application operators remain unaware of the incursion, password attempts remain limited by KMS request latency.

-Such an attacker could presumably see user passwords in plaintext as users authenticate with the application, too.
+Because the authenticated data used to encrypt the password hash is itself based on the password, the attacker cannot bulk-decrypt the authenticators for exfiltration.
+Their best attack here would be to exfiltrate plaintext passwords as users authenticate anyway.

 ### Offline KMS Breach